Jules LaDuron: Early life and football career

 LaDuron decided to enroll at Indiana University Bloomington, where he was a tackle on the Indiana Hoosiers freshman football team during the 1913 season.
 He joined the Phi Kappa Psi and Sigma Delta Psi fraternities that same year.
 LaDuron was also on the wrestling team at Indiana University.
-In August 1914, LaDuron, who was taking summer classes at Winona College, disappeared and went to New York in order to go to Belgium and join the Belgium army during World War I. The Muncie Evening Press said that LaDuron had been communicating with "strange men" who were believed to be Belgian or French agents.
+In August 1914, LaDuron, who was taking summer classes at Winona College, left without telling anyone and went to New York to go to Belgium and join the Belgian Army during World War I. The Muncie Evening Press said that LaDuron had been communicating with "strange men" who were believed to be Belgian or French agents.
 Police in Philadelphia and New York were asked to look out for LaDuron.
 He was apprehended several days later by police in New York as he was getting ready to board a ship to Belgium.
 On September 25, 1914, before the start of the 1914 football season, it was reported that LaDuron would not be on Indiana's team that year as he was transferring to Notre Dame.
 However, he returned to the Hoosiers several days later as a fullback.
+The Indianapolis Star noted that LaDuron was "one of the beefiest men in the line" during Indiana's 1915 season.

 On March 13, 1916, during a playing of The Bohemian Girl at a theater in Bloomington, Indiana, an African American named Jim Johnson allegedly made an insulting comment about one of the actresses on stage.
 LaDuron then "called" him on this remark and, between acts, the dispute was renewed outside the theater where LaDuron knocked Johnson down three times and Johnson then stabbed LaDuron.
 Johnson managed to escape, and the wound was later reported as non-serious.
 LaDuron was ruled ineligible before the start of the 1916 football season at Indiana University for an unclear reason.
-LaDuron then served in the United States Army Ambulance Service as a private during World War I. He played in one game, a start, for the Muncie Flyers of the American Professional Football Association (now National Football League) in 1921.
+He then served in the United States Army Ambulance Service during World War I. LaDuron played in one game, as a starter, for the Muncie Flyers of the American Professional Football Association (now National Football League) in 1921.
 He was listed as a fullback/linebacker while with the Flyers.